Imagine, Foursquare and Pandora have a baby.

 Business Profile with a Specific Beer:

 Which later turned into a pretty robust iOS App design over the next few weeks.
-Having beers nearby, beer events, and even the glass the beer would be consumed in with its particular color tone of the beer.
+Having beers nearby, beer events, and even the glass the beer would be drunk in with its particular color tone of the beer.
 I thought about how the glass would fill up if the keg were full and empty as the keg drained away.

 However, I didn’t think about how all of this data would come to fruition.
 Honestly, we never had truly talked about this.
 We just really wanted a cool beer app to keep track of the beer we were drinking and to eliminate asking for a beer when you go to a bar or restaurant, and they don’t have it; even though it’s on their menu.
 Still a problem today.